 Linux Lite 4.6 offers a great deal of flexibility and usability.
 Its desktop offers considerably more system controls and configuration options than many of the more modern desktops, such as Enlightenment, GNOME 3 and Budgie.

 All of the system controls and settings are located in the Settings option within the main menu display.
-Windows users will find a close similarity to the Control Panel.
+Windows users will find it similar to the Control Panel.

 Even recent Linux newcomers will not need much exploring or head-scratching to navigate their way around Linux Lite.
 The layout is familiar and intuitive.
 The Welcome panel provides a very useful listing of information and how-to resources for using Linux Lite.